 This article illustrates how to unlock cells in Excel without a password with 4 different methods.
 Excel allows the feature to lock cells with passwords to protect them from editing, deleting, and even copying accidentally or deliberately.
 But unfortunately, it may happen to anyone to forget the password.
 Let’s dive into the methods to choose the suitable one for you to unlock the cells without the forgotten password.

-4 Methods to Unlock Cells without Password in Excel
+How to Unlock Cells without Password in Excel: 4 Methods

 Let’s say we have a password-protected worksheet without the password.
 To demonstrate the methods, we’ll use a dataset that represents the sale data of three months Jan, Feb, and March.
 The cells of the worksheet named Jan are protected with a password.